Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 **B\. payment for Services**

-Forest allows for two tokens to be used as means of payment for the Services: USDC stablecoin and FOREST native token.
+ForestAI allows for two tokens to be used as means of payment for the Services: USDC stablecoin and FOREST native token.

 In the first phase USDC will be used primarily.
 The decision is dictated based on the following:

 - Customers need to have an easy way to onboard and naturally USDC is one of the easiest cryptocurrencies to acquire.
 - Since Provider operations come with recurrent costs in forms of payroll to employees, energy costs, infrastructure expenses and others, Providers need to have as much stability and predictability on the income for the Services they provide.

-However as the Forest ecosystem matures, and the FOREST token gains wider adoption, exchange recognition and most importantly high liquidity that will translate to lower volatility, the DAO plans to enable FOREST token payments as well.
+However as the ForestAI ecosystem matures, and the FOREST token gains wider adoption, exchange recognition and most importantly high liquidity that will translate to lower volatility, the DAO plans to enable FOREST token payments as well.
 This will allow users to pay lower network fees for entering into agreements just like using native token on exchanges lowers transaction fees.
 Providers on the other hand will be able to charge higher fees as there will be smaller to no network commission on those deals.

 **C\. payment for Actor registration**